patrici0/ecs-code-on-aws/README.md

 ![workshop logo](https://github.com/patrici0/ecs-code-on-aws/blob/master/images/containers-on-aws-worshop-logo.jpg)

+**This workshop is currently not working.
+It will be updated shortly**

 # Welcome to the "Serverless containers and continuous delivery workshop on AWS"

 Hello and welcome to the serverless containers and continuous delivery workshop on AWS!
 Please, read the instructions below carefully.